open-nudge/.github/strategy/communication.md

 - __GitHub repository__: https://github.com/open-nudge/<NAME>
 - Full documentation [here](https://open-nudge.github.io/<NAME>/latest/)
-- __FOSS Python template which assures high quality of the project__ and which you can use yourself to do the same: https://github.com/open-nudge/opentemplate
+- __FOSS Python template ensuring high project quality — and ready for your own use__: https://github.com/open-nudge/opentemplate

-If you find this project useful and/or interesting please consider:
+If you find this project useful or interesting please consider:

 - __Starring the repository on GitHub here__: https://github.com/open-nudge/<NAME>
-- __Giving like and/or comment on this post__
+- __Liking or commenting on this post__
 ```

 <!-- pyml enable line-length-->